tytydraco/yessleep/out/My_mother_got_me_into_a_monster_fight_club_Part_2.md

 She knocked on the door, and a scrawny blonde man opened it.
 His pale skin and jittery grin didn’t exactly scream “trustworthy.”

-"Oh, Carol, nice to see you.
+"Oh, Creepy, nice to see you.
 You came to watch the show?" he asked, voice thin and excited.

 "No," she shook her head.
 "You still accept outsiders for fights, or do you only use your own fighters these days?"